cheme/mydht/blog/process.md

 So the ThreadPark spawn need to use a Send command and similarily to what we did with channel we will use a 'ThreadPark' variant, 'ThreadParkRef' which is going to spawn thread over the associated type of RcRef<P> as an SRef which is Send (P being Mydht Peer, P is Send).
 Then before looping over the iteration of our service call, our type is wrapped back as an Rc.

+In fact all Send requirement are more or less replaced by SRef (Service, and its receiver and sender), some diffuculties occured with some service member for instance query cache of kvstore which could not be easily use as sendable when it contains Rc : in this case it was simply not send in the variant and initiated at service start similarily to kvstore storage (boxed initializer).

 After changin to ThreadParkRef it compiles and test run.

 In fact I did cheat on order of errors, first is Spawner then Channel, but it was simplier explaining in this order.